gordonturner/style-guides/Documentation Guide.md

 - What are the SLAs?
 - Who are the points of contact and escalation path?

+- After deployment, is there any enhanced monitoring?

 - What servers are being monitored?
 - What is being monitored?